bridgetownrb/bridgetown/bridgetown-website/src/_docs/routes.md

 A file-based route is comprised of two parts:

 * A Roda block at the top, contained within special delimiters.
 This block is processed initially when the route URL is accessed, and before any template rendering has begun.
+You can include Ruby front matter here, just like you would with static resource content.
-* A view template underneath the Roda block, rendered via the `render_with` method inside the Roda block.
+* A view template underneath the Roda block, which is rendered in the correct format based on the file extension (ERB, etc.) and has access to front matter and local variables from the Roda block.

 A Roda block can contain a single route handler via `r.get`, or you can add additional handling of HTTP methods (`r.post`, etc.) or even sub-routes—though it's recommended to stay simple and use individual file-based routes as much as possible.
-Note that if even if you define multiple route types in your Roda block, you only have a single template per-route.
+Note that if even if you define multiple route types in your Roda block, you can only have a single template per-route.

 Let's take a look at how this all works.
 First, an example of a route saved to `src/_routes/items/index.erb`.
 It provides the `/items` URL which shows a list of item links: